 Sign up for our email list by clicking the link at the bottom of this page!

 Magic City Action Shooters (MCAS) is a competitive shooting club, based at the Billings Rod and Gun Club, in Billings, MT.
-MCAS was officially founded on February 10, 2003.
+MCAS was officially founded on February 10, 2003 as a USPSA affiliated club.
+However, they starting holding matches in September, 1999.

-We shoot USPSA Action Pistol, Multigun (2 and 3 Gun) and Steel Challenge, as well as some occasional special shoots.
+We shoot USPSA Action Pistol, Multigun and Steel Challenge, as well as some occasional special shoots.

 We're thrilled that you are interested enough in practical shooting to explore how best to get started.
 You are about to take the first step on an exciting journey to a new world of safe, fair, family fun with some of the greatest people you will ever know.